Importance Of Quality Sleep In Managing Stress

 ROUTINE

-Create and commit to a healthy bedtime ritual each evening, encourage a period of unwinding for all the family at least 30 minutes before bedtime; dim lights, sounds, stimulation etc encourage relaxing hobbies such as listening to soft music, relaxing bath, reading, relaxation techniques.
+Create and commit to a healthy bedtime ritual each evening, one that encourages a period of unwinding for all the family at least 30 minutes before bedtime.
+This can include simple things like dimming lights, reducing or lowering sounds and stimulation etc. And encouraging more relaxing hobbies and activities such as listening to soft music, relaxing bath, reading, and relaxation techniques.
 Go to bed the same time each evening.

-She has been studying stress management and holistic well-being, healing for over 20 years and is owner of Stress Coach Training School.
+She has been studying stress management and holistic well-being, healing for over 30 years, and is the owner of Stress Coach Training School.

 This article hit the nail about quality sleep and stress.
 Stress and sleep is a vicious cycle.
 You get stressed out, then you can’t sleep well.
 When you can’t sleep well, you feel stressed… again.
 These 3 Rs sums it up.
 It is simple, but works if you follow them.